Skip Navigation

 Menu

-2022-23 Elementary School Supply Lists and Dress Codes
+2025-26 Elementary School Supply Lists and Dress Code

 There are certain items that the teachers would like a particular brand of.
 Please be aware of this as documented on the list.
 If you have any questions, please contact Mrs. Nordberg.